amorgan101010/arch-setup/setup-diary/40-refinement.md

 - I think I will need to alter a few different scripts to support MBR...

 - All that said, MBR actually seems way simpler (fingers crossed)

+- Ugh, tweaking the partitioning script to do MBR is gonna be a pain and a half...

+- Hmmmm, the Arch Wiki claims I can covert the existing USB install to MBR with `sgdisk -m /dev/sda`

+- I have to assume I also need to do something with Grub...

+  - `grub-install --target=i386-pc /dev/sdb`

+    - When I tried this, I got an error like `grub-install: warning: this GPT partition label contains no BIOS Boot Partition; embedding won't be possible.`

+    - I found this SO: <https://superuser.com/questions/660309/live-resize-of-a-gpt-partition-on-linux>

+    - Adding a BIOS Boot type partition with `cfdisk` made the command work

+      - Also, I cheated and shrunk the existing root partition with GParted

+      - I think I am technically doing a BIOS/GPT setup now

+  - `grub-mkconfig -o /boot/grub/grub.cfg`

+    - This worked without issue, though I must say I feel wary about the fact I didn't have to mount the boot partition first...

+- OMG, it is booting now!!

+  - I still need to update the scripts...but knowing I can create bootable media with multiple partitioning schemes is pretty badass!

+- It even tried to check the journal on the shot disk in the PC (and gave up after a timeout)

+- The boot media is running quite slowly on the optiplex, which is not super surprising...

+- Like, logging in to the TTY is taking multiple minutes slow

+  - Actually, it kinda seems like my shell is broken

+- But still!
+These things are symptoms of running GNOME on an ancient Optiplex, I think

+- As a bit of a bookmark - I need to finish implementing BIOS stuff in `partition.sh` and then keep working my way down the scripts after it

+  - Also, maybe script the conversion between boot loaders?

+    - Or make my install compatible with both by default?

+    - That would be a good place to have a `--removable` flag...